MicrosoftDocs/entra-docs/docs/external-id/customers/sample-daemon-dotnet-call-api.md

 ---
 title: Call an API in a sample .NET daemon application
-description: Learn how to configure a sample .NET daemon application that calls an API protected with Microsoft Entra External ID
+description: Learn how to configure a sample .NET daemon application that calls an API protected with Microsoft Entra External ID.

 author: SHERMANOUKO
 manager: mwongerapk